 The ECT uses another tactic.
 Instead of beating the box up, it exerts increasing pressure until the carton gives in.
 A piece of the corrugated material that makes up the box is placed on the edge.
 Then two plates, one on each side of the piece, press together, crushing the corrugated material between them.

 The pressing process establishes a peak load that the material can handle, measured in pounds per lineal inch of load-bearing edge (lb./in.).
 This final value is stated as an ECT rating.

-For example, a 125# Bursting Test would be generally equivalent to a 23 ECT.
+For example, a 125# Mullen Test would be generally equivalent to a 23 ECT.

-A common industry question: "If you can draw an equivalency between the Bursting Test and the ECT, why have two tests?"
+A common industry question: "If you can draw an equivalency between the Mullen Test and the ECT, why have two tests?"

 Box manufacturers have different methods for making corrugated cartons, and the formula used can affect how much bouncing about a box can withstand.

 Therefore, if you suspect your carton will be tossed around like a suitcase in the hands of airport baggage handlers, it’s probably best to go with the rating established by the Mullen Test or opt for a higher ECT rating.

 Under normal conditions, you might want to select the "equivalent" ECT-rated box.

 If you think your box will have minimum movement or force applied to it, the standard box could give you the strength you need while using less material, reducing weight, and saving energy.

 Below is a chart that breakdowns different types of corrugated material and their corresponding bursting test and ECT rating, along with the maximum load per carton.